agrc/supervisor/docs/api.md

 `models.Supervisor`

 The Supervisor is the main object used to coordinate messaging and error handling.
-Implemented as a singleton.
+Informally implemented as a singleton.

 ### Attributes